mohiljainmj/jain-portfolio/finalproject2.md

 4. I have provided a conclusion for each graph and cited my conclusion on the basis of my findings.

 I need to incorporate the below mentioned feedbacks for the Final Presentation :
-1. I need to provide some more context as to why there is a increase in global trends graph.
+1. I need to provide some more context as to why there is an increase in global trends graph.
 2. I need to add visualizations for Call for Action.